COS301-SE-2024/TailWaggr/docs/Technical_Installation.md

     ```bash
     flutter pub get
     ```
+    The above command will install all the dependencies specified in the `pubspec.yaml` file.
 4. **Run the Application**:
     To run Tailwaggr, use the following command:
     ```bash
     flutter run
     ```
+5. **User Manual**:
+    Refer to the [User Manual](https://docs.google.com/document/d/1TiRA697HTTGuLCOzq20es4q_fotXlDpTnVuov_7zNP0/edit) for detailed instructions on using TailWaggr.